RichardOtter/RichardOtter.github.io/data_entry/DNA_match.md

 Enter the number provided.

 Ancestry:
 Notice that the number of shared segments is indicated in the main list, but not when the listing is opened.
 In the match details window, one needs to click the link.

 ### Test Date

 Test Date field is actually used as "Date entry last updated", specifically last online access of data.

 ### DNA Note

 Free  form text.
-We want to capture all of the DNA match information.
+We want to capture all of the data from the DNA match website.

 Define the format for each match provider as shown below-